aaguy-hue/nixie-project/README.md

 # Nixie Project
-Hi!
 This is a collection of all the PCB designs and software I've written for an STM32-based Nixie tube clock.

 Nixie tubes are some really neat old displays from back during the 1960s, though they kept being